-The digital payments segment is growing steadily in Vietnam, reaching US$6.4 million in 2018, up more than 22% on an annual basis.
-By 2022, it is forecast to reach $11.1 million.
-E-wallets are growing even faster.
+The digital payments segment is growing steadily in Vietnam.
 Transactions reached VND 53.1 trillion in 2017, up 64% from a year earlier, according to the State Bank of Vietnam (SBV).
 20 of Vietnam's 27 licensed payment services offer digital wallets.
+According to Statista, Vietnam's digital payments' transaction value will reach almost US$8.1 billion in 2020.
+With compound annual growth rate of 16.4%, the value will rise to approximately US$14.9 billion by 2024.

 Like many banks in the region, Vietnamese banks have been cautious about adopting full-throated digitalization.
 Analysts say that Vietnam's banks have focused primarily on boosting their existing web-based and mobile banking platforms.
 Clunky legacy IT systems remain an ongoing problem - and that's where partnering with fintechs would be sensible, and indeed, more feasible than the banks constructing state-of-the-art digital platforms independently.